 - 2 tbsp. orange juice* see notes

 - 1 large egg

-- Place the oats on a food processor and pulse until they are chopped fine.
+- Place the oats in a food processor and pulse until they are chopped fine.
 8 to 10 pulses should do it.

 - Place all the dry ingredients into a mixing bowl.
 Mix by hand or on low with a stand mixer.

 - Slowly add the oil while mixing.
 The mix should slightly hold together when squeezed into a ball.

 Making the Batter